Gibiate: Production and release

 During Anime Expo 2019, Gibiate Project revealed that they are producing an original anime television series.
 Ryō Aoki is writing and planning the project, as well as serving as its executive producer.
-Masahiko Komino will serve as director, animation character designer - directly adapting Yoshitaka Amano's original character designs into animation, as well as serving as chief animation director.
-Lunch BOX and Studio Elle will be in charge of animation production.
-Naoki Serizawa is designing the monsters.
-Yuzo Koshiro is composing the series' music.
+Masahiko Komino serves as director, animation character designer, adapting Yoshitaka Amano's original character designs into animation, as well as serving as chief animation director.
+Lunch Box and Studio Elle are in charge of animation production, with Naoki Serizawa designing the monsters, and Yuzo Koshiro composing the series' music.
 Other artists such as Japanese doll maker Mataro Kanabayashi the Third, bladesmith Kunihisa Kunihisa, calligrapher and artist Sisyu, and Hideo Komatsu the president of the shamisen company Komatsuya Co., Ltd. are also listed as collaborators.

-Sugizo performed the opening theme song "Gibiate" with the Yoshida Brothers and the ending theme "Endless" with Maki Ohguro.
+The series was set to premiere at Anime Expo 2020, but was cancelled on account of the COVID-19 pandemic, and aired a special PR program on July 8, 2020, before airing the series from July 15 to September 30 of the same year, on Tokyo MX and other networks.
+The opening theme song is "Gibiate", while the ending theme song is "Endless", both performed by Sugizo, with the former featuring the Yoshida Brothers, and the latter featuring Maki Ohguro.
 The Chinese version of the ending theme was covered by VOGUE5.
-It was set to premiere at Anime Expo 2020 but was cancelled on account of the COVID-19 pandemic.
-The series aired from July 15 to September 30, 2020 on Tokyo MX, AT-X, and BS Fuji.

 Crunchyroll streamed the series as a Crunchyroll Original anime in North America, Central America, South America, Europe, Africa, Oceania, and the Middle East.
-In Southeast Asia, the series is licensed by Medialink and released on Ani-One YouTube channel, as well as on the streaming service iQIYI.
+The series is licensed by Medialink in Southeast Asia for streaming on Ani-One Asia's YouTube channel, as well as on the Chinese streaming service iQIYI.

 Reception

-The reception was largely unfavorable, with most of the criticism aimed towards the weak CGI.
+The reception was largely unfavorable, with most of the criticism aimed towards the CGI and story.